 How can physiotherapy help?

-o The vagus nerve which brings peace and relaxation to our nervous system can be stimulated by breathing low and wide into our lungs.
-By exhaling for twice as long as our inhale we can really ramp up and tonify this nerve which involved in brain, gut and heart health to name a few.
+- The vagus nerve which brings peace and relaxation to our nervous system can be stimulated by breathing low and wide into our lungs.
+By exhaling for twice as long as our inhale we can really ramp up and tonify this nerve, which is involved in brain, gut and heart health to name a few.
 What it can also do is help down regulate our nervous system and bring us out of ‘fight or flight’ into ‘rest and restore’.

 Exercise and movement

-o Many women with endo have undergone a hysterectomy due to comorbidities such as adenomyosis and fibroids. if the ovaries have been removed as well as the uterus, then the lack of oestrogen within the body can have an effect on bone health, brain health and heart health.
+- Many women with endo have undergone a hysterectomy due to comorbidities such as adenomyosis and fibroids.
+If the ovaries have been removed as well as the uterus, then the lack of oestrogen within the body can have an effect on bone health, brain health and heart health.

 Here is a link to a stretch and breathing video I recorded https://youtu.be/_YAj_JM_IRI